MTA Away Website Redesign

 Background

-MTA Away is a subsidiary website of MTA - The Metropolitan Transportation Authority, a corporation responsible for public transportation in the New York City metropolitan area.
-The goal of the website is to promote the use of public transportation via tying it with local attractions, deals, and events.
-With over 56,000 annual users and 109,200 homepage views, the website is growing in popularity.
+MTA Away is a subsidiary website of MTA, a public enterprise responsible for transportation across the New York metropolitan area.
+The platform promotes public transportation by connecting users to local attractions, deals, and events.
+With over 56,000 annual users and 109,200 homepage views, the site functions as a high-traffic discovery portal within a large enterprise ecosystem (ticketing, maps, event partners).

 Challenge